ToniRib/p5js_sound_example/README.md

 # p5js Beat Mixer Example

 Example app using p5js sound to loop short audio files so that a user can create their own beats.
+Also visualizes the sounds in the rest of the canvas.

 ## How to Use